Italy has learned from Donald Trump that Canada is now the enemy of the West.

 That may not be enough to convince skeptical farmers while cutting EU subsidies will run into opposition from Italy, Poland and Spain.
 But it’s a start.
 Read more

-Protests by French farmers against low dairy and meat prices are diving Europe.
+Protests by French farmers against low dairy and meat prices are dividing Europe.
 While similar actions are expected in neighboring Belgium, Germany and the Netherlands are irked that the Paris government is enacting protectionist measures in an attempt to quell the unrest.
+Read more

 By Promoting Autarky, Russia Condemns Its People to Poverty

 Following Russian sanctions banning the import of most farm products from Europe and North America, Prime Minister Dmitri Medvedev on Tuesday suggested the country should become agriculturally self-sufficient.
 This foolish longing for autarky does not bode well for the country, already teetering on the brink of recession.

 On a visit to Pyatigorsk in the North Caucasus, Medvedev promised a new food program for Russia that would boost state investments in agriculture to end its dependence on imports.